kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

     }
 }
 ```
-Then we have an `Invoker` with whom the client will interact to process any commands
+Then we have a `Invoker` with whom the client will interact to process any commands
 ```php
 // Invoker
 class RemoteControl